dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 	- Authorship, contact information, and description:

 		- You can add author and description metadata to your descriptor file.
 Adding an author will make it selectable on the Author facet in Dockstore’s search and a description helps because the text search uses it as one of the fields to sift through.

+		- Additionally, you can include a link to your original GitHub repo in order to connect the Dockstore entry with the source code.
+If your workflow is moved out of Dockstore, this can help to keep it connected with the original source code.
+You may consider doing so especially when you have additional comprehensive readme files available on GitHub.

 	- Include :doc:`Dockstore labels <./best-practices-dockstore>` to enhance searchability.

 - Above, we discussed the value of organization features in version control and container registries.
 You can also share your workflow in a :doc:`Dockstore Organization and Collection </advanced-topics/organizations-and-collections>`.
 This feature can, for example, showcase workflows that group together to make a complete analysis.